 Why handwriting is important

-Even though many children and adults use computers and tablets at home, school and work, handwriting is still an essential life skill.
+Even though many children and adults use computers, tablets and phones at home, school and work, handwriting is still an essential life skill.

 For example, children who can write smoothly and clearly are better able to use writing to record their thoughts and ideas.
 When handwriting is automatic, their ideas can flow.
 Children also need to write to do homework, tests and assignments.

 We also need handwriting skills to do many tasks later in life like writing birthday cards, filling in forms and signing important documents.